 Jesus approached Jerusalem not with fear or anxiety, but with steadfast purpose and unwavering resolve fully aware of how events would unfold.

 We can be thankful that our Lord did not deviate from His preordained mission.
 His arrival in Jerusalem at the set time was crucial to all that followed in fulfilling God’s redemptive purpose.

 1) La Vie de Notre-Seigneur Jésus-Christ (With Passover Approaching, Jesus Goes Up to Jerusalem).
 (Image used for illustrative purposes) (Photo credit: By James Tissot/Wikimedia/[PD-US, PD-Art]/Enhancement, MKM Portfolios)

 2) Il allait par les villages en route pour Jérusalem (He Went Through the Villages on the Way to Jerusalem).
-(Photo credit: By James Tissot/Wikimedia/[PD-US, PD-Art]/Enhancement, MKM Portfolios)
+(Image in all forms used for illustrative purposes) (Photo credit: By James Tissot/Wikimedia/[PD-US, PD-Art]/Enhancement, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken, comments only.
 Repost/Reprint with permission.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.